wkumari/draft-wkumari-owe/README.md

 Internet-Draft              draft-wkumari-owe                August 2015

-   and will automagically provide the SSID as the passphrase, providing an encrypted connection without any interaction from the user.
+   using the SSID as the passphrase.
+Software running on the client will detect that this is an opportunistically encrypted connection and will automagically provide the SSID as the passphrase, providing an encrypted connection without any interaction from the user.
 This system leverages existing WiFi protocols and WPA2, the only change is